fabiobrug/chess/README.md

 AI implemented (for now the user only can play as white)

 ⚠️ Note: The login and user authentication system is not yet implemented.
-It is planned as a future update to enable player profiles and match tracking.
+It is planned as a future update to enable player profiles and match tracking.<br>
 ⚠️ Note: The checkmate system may occasionally fail when playing against AI.

 💻 Technologies used